speleon-kishi/Y-Reborn-v5/README.md

 # YouTube Reborn

-My personal YouTube customizer for non-jb and jb, works on iOS 14-17. prebuilds will be available once v5 is complete.
+My personal YouTube customizer for non-jb and jb, works on iOS 14-17 and works on YouTube v19+.
+Prebuilds will be available once v5 is complete.

 </div>